tdwg/bdq/tg2/_build_review/templates/guide/implementers/implementers-header.md

 ##### 2.3.2.2 Guidance for Reading a Specification (normative)

-A `bdqffdq:hasExpectedResponse` property of a `bdqffdq:Specification` provides expectations for the behavior of an `Implementation` of a Test.
+A `bdqffdq:hasExpectedResponse` property of a `bdqffdq:Specification` provides expectations for the behavior of an implementation of a Test.
 A `bdqffdq:hasExpectedResponse` consists of a sequence of blocks of "RESPONSE, criteria;" Where a few `Amendment` Tests can propose values for multiple [Darwin Core Terms](https://dwc.tdwg.org/list/) (Darwin Core Maintenance Group 2021), the "criteria" is a sequence of options for that "RESPONSE"".
 When reading a `Specification`, implementers SHOULD read each block in sequence, evaluating each of the "criteria" in sequence, and return the first response for which the specified "criteria" are met.
 An exception to this is the placement of EXTERNAL_PREREQUISITES_NOT_MET as the first "RESPONSE" in the `Specification`.
 This does not imply that the responsiveness of an external resource should be assessed first.
 Implementers MAY handle failure of an external resource in any appropriate manner, for example, with exception handling.

 ##### 2.3.2.3 Further Guidance for Reading a Specification (non-normative)